Procedures explained for COVID-19 testing

 Uhing said because of the limited number of tests available, there will not be mass testing at St. Joe’s — where the latest test was confirmed.

-However, those who become symptomatic or ahow a reasonable suspicion of infection will be tested, Uhing said.
+However, those who become symptomatic or show a reasonable suspicion of infection will be tested, Uhing said.

-Driscoll said the St. Joe’s staff has actually been doing what is called “active monitoring” since the middle of March.
+Driscoll said the St. Joe’s staff has actually been doing what is called “active monitoring” since mid-March.
 That includes checking temperatures twice a day and other symptoms before and after each shift, which will continue.

 The hospital also has an off-site testing clinic that is not open to the public.
 It is up and functioning and doing tests daily, she said.